 - Then, maintain a direct relationship with your fans.
 In other words, when you make a sale, they must pay you directly.

-1,000 fans is feasible!
+1,000 fans are feasible!
 You could even manage to remember 1,000 names.
 If you win over one true fan per day, it will only take you a few years to get 1,000.
 Satisfying a true fan is both enjoyable and motivating.
 Artists can remain faithful to themselves and can focus more on the original side of their work, the qualities that fans appreciate.

 Your fans: the biggest marketing force

-By focusing on the unconditional in priority, their enthusiasm can increase our regular clientele.
+By focusing on unconditional priority, their enthusiasm can increase our regular clientele.
 True fans are not our only direct source of income.
 They are also our strongest marketing force for our ordinary customers.